Home User Manual Discussion Forum Search

 1. Patient edit window replaced with an alternate.
 It's an obvious switch.
 The new one has only one field in it, but that field is fully editable.

-3. (newly added) In the Chart module patient info grid, all referrals show instead of just referred from.
-Unfortunately, the replaced edit window makes it hard to test this feature.
-You may need to turn off the plugin, set up the referrals, then turn the plugin back on to see the effect.
+3. In the Chart module patient info grid, all referrals show instead of just referred from.
+Unfortunately, the replaced Patient Edit window makes it hard to test this feature.
+You may need to turn off the plug-in, set up a few referrals for a patient, then turn the plug-in back on to see the effect.

-4. A database table will be created and plug-in version managed.
+4. A database table called jss_dev_myveryuniquetable will be created, and the plug-in version will be managed via an entry in the preference table called Plugin_JSS_DataBaseVersion.

 5. Pushing the toolbar button for the plug-in launchs a form.